-add(child: GameObject, tags: Iterable[Hashable] = ()) $\rightarrow$ GameObject Add a child.
+add (child: Hashable, tags: Iterable[Hashable] = ()) \rightarrow Hashable Add a child.

-- child Any Game Object.
+- child Any Hashable object.
 The item to be added. - tags An iterable of Hashable objects.
-(Probably strings.)
 Values that can be used to retrieve a group containing the child.

 '''

 children.add(MyObject())

 children.add(MyObject(), tags=("red", "blue")

 '''